 About the work...

 My work has always involved wildlife, a love of detail and invention.
-Recently, the intensity of colour has also played a significant role in my latest exhibition Jungles in London, Mall Galleries.
-As my Jungle series has progressed, so too has the vividness of the colour palette I have used.
-Detail also plays a significant role.
+The intensity of colour has also played a significant role and detail plays an essential role in all my paintings.

 The experience I want to give anyone who sees my work is to always see something new.
 I like hiding small details or creatures in dense foliage to be discovered.
 I want my work not only to have immediate impact but also to reward closer investigation into the complex, vibrant and overgrown worlds I create.
 Look closely to see a frog staring back at you or a beetle drinking from a raindrop…